bus driving on the road

 Our team is here to assist you with all of these responsibilities.
 If another party was negligent and responsible for your injuries, we will thoroughly investigate the matter to uncover the truth of what transpired.

-What Are the Potentially Recoverable Damages After a Bus Accident in Ohio?
+What Are The Potentially Recoverable Damages After A Bus Accident In Ohio?

 In Ohio, the potentially recoverable damages following a bus accident can vary depending on the circumstances of the accident and the injuries or losses sustained by the affected individuals.
 Here are some common types of damages that may be pursued in a bus accident claim or lawsuit: